PrestaShop/php-dev-tools/README.md

 ### PHPStan

-If you installed PHPStan globally and made the folder available in your PATH:
+If you have installed PHPStan globally and made the folder available in your PATH:

 ```php
 $ _PS_ROOT_DIR_=<Path_to_PrestaShop> phpstan --configuration=tests/phpstan/phpstan.neon analyse <path1 [path2 [...]]>